Sau1707/ModernBot/README.md

 npm run dev
 ```

-it will create a [gulp](https://gulpjs.com/docs/en/getting-started/quick-start/) server that listen to changes in the code.
+it will create a nodemon server that listen to changes in the code.
 Each time a file it's saved all the modules are merged into one under the dist folder

 Place this into a tampermokey script: